delaney-beals/Lake-Washington_metatranscriptomics/README.md

-# Exploring the biosynthetic potential of the metagenome and metatranscriptome of methane-oxidizing bacterial communities
+### Exploring the biosynthetic potential of a methane-oxidizing bacterial community through metagenomics and metatranscriptomics

 Given 3 biological replicates, each with a corresponding metagenome and metatranscriptome, here are the avenues for analysis:
 1. [Mapping merged reads to the co-assembly]()